Overview

 January 25

 The project analysis command helps you analyze your Salesforce project for potential issues and provides detailed reports in various formats.
-This command is particularly useful for identifying issues such as duplicate components, hardcoding of environment configuration metadata and so fort the
+This command is particularly useful for identifying issues such as duplicate components, compliance violations, hardcoded IDs and URLs, and other code quality concerns.

 Usage